petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/asset-libraries/asset-library-content.md

 ![Navigate to the asset library tab and select a connected library.](./asset-library-content/images/03.png)

 Alternatively, you can filter the item selector window to include content from *Everywhere*.
-This displays both site and available asset library content.
+This displays both site content and asset library content.

 ![Filter content in the item selector to include content from everywhere.](./asset-library-content/images/04.png)